tibs/fish-and-chips-and-kafka-talk/notes.rst

 What I want from messaging
 --------------------------

-I want:
+Let's consider what I want for a system that can handle large scale systems, such as the aforementioned IoT examples:

 * multiple producers *and* multiple consumers
-* only sending some messages to some consumers (not duplicating when scaling)
+* single delivery (deliver once to on consumer)
+* guaranteed delivery
+* no problems if queue crashes and resumes
 * no need for back pressure handling (queue filling up)
-* no problems if queue crashes and resuming
-* guaranteed delivery
 * ... what else?

 Why not to build it around a database
 -------------------------------------

+Just don't, really.

-mainly it means you have to *implement* all of a queuing system, over something that is designed for different purposes / constraints
+Mainly it means you have to *implement* all of a queuing system, over something that is designed for different purposes / constraints.

 Brief explanation of Kafka
 --------------------------